wp-plugins/easy-testimonials/readme.txt

 4. This is the Random Testimonial Widget.

 == Changelog ==

+= 1.4.1 =
+* New Style Available: Clean Style.
+With the clean style, you'll get smooth looking avatars and a clean, clear layout for your testimonial text.
+Looks great with the TwentyThirteen theme!
+* Update: Adds Classes to paragraph tags in the testimonial list, for easier CSS targeting.

 = 1.4 =
 * Fix: Featured Image should no longer break in your themes.